 What happens to child support that doesn’t get paid?
-The debt grows and grows just like any other unpaid debt.
+The debt grows just like any other unpaid debt.
 Those arrearages will add up fast, and the consequences are serious.
 Depending on where you live, the authorities can:

 - charge interest on the past due amounts

 - publish your name and picture on a list of “deadbeat” parents in the newspaper